Create your VM

 source ~/.bashrc

 What is this script doing?
-The script will check if you are on an EBAME VM.
-Then will install some dependencies, and make a bookmark for the data directory.
+The script will check if you are on an EBAME VM and if you have enough resources.
+Then will install some dependencies, and make a bookmark for the data directory (`$VIROME`).
+Check the [source code](https://gist.github.com/telatin/593b5b7ce54fc644725e0ecc02394d34) for more details.

 :warning: if the connection to a remote machine drops, the running programs will be terminated.

-See a small tutorial on GNU screen :link: on how to manage this problem.
+See a small tutorial on Tmux :link: on how to manage this problem.

 Previous submodule: